BSc (Hons) Environment, Food and Society (Foundation Year)

 The Start-up visa is administered by the University’s Enterprise and Entrepreneurship Programme and facilitated by School of Business and Entrepreneurship.
 To be endorsed for the Start-up visa by The RAU, you must be an RAU student or graduate, and have taken part in the University’s Enterprise and Entrepreneurship Programme.
 Contact email@example.com for further information.

 Your final project is an opportunity for you to demonstrate your skills and knowledge, to build your CV and support your career goals.
 Working with colleagues, you will select a real world problem to focus on in an area that interests you.
-This could be developing a specialist interest in food production or marketing, landscape, technology, social enterprise or policy innovation.
+This could be developing a specialist interest in food production or marketing, conservation, biodiversity, landscape, technology, social enterprise or policy innovation.

 The Foundation year will provide a common core of academic and study skills sufficient to prepare you for subsequent study and academic success at undergraduate level.
 It will give core underpinning knowledge, skills and understanding in key areas of contemporary issues, provide underpinning subject-related skills and knowledge in key areas required for undergraduate study, including Mathematics, Numeracy and IT.
 It will also provide generic skills and academic knowledge to support your confidence and discipline as appropriate for higher education study and give subject-specific grounding, in terms of research topics and study focus, to support progression into degree level study in your chosen degree.